ucsb-seclab/difuze/README.md

 This of course comes at the cost of skipping any device for which we don't recover a name.
 If you want to be paranoid and not trust any of our recovery efforts (totally reasonable) you can use the `manual` option to name every single device yourself.
 `hybrid` then is a combination of both -- we will name the device for you when we can, and fall back to you when we've failed.

 `-m` Sometimes ioctls can correspond to more than one device (this is common with v4l2/subdev ioctls for example).
-Support for this in enabled by default, but it requires user interaction to specify the number of devices for each ioctl.
+Support for this in enabled by default, but it requires user interaction to specify the numberof devices for each device.
 If this is too annoying for you, you can disable the prompt by passing `-m 0` (we will assume a single device for each ioctl).

+After running, you should have, in your out folder, a folder for each ioctl.

+## 2 Fuzzing

+### 2.1 Mango Fuzz
+MangoFuzz is our simple prototype fuzzer and is based off of Peach (specifically [MozPeach](https://github.com/MozillaSecurity/peach)).

+It's not a particularly sophisticated fuzzer but it does find bugs.
+It was also built to be easily expandable.
+There are 2 components to this fuzzer, the fuzz engine and the executor.
+The executor can be found [here](MangoFuzz/executor), and the fuzz engine can be found [here](MangoFuzz/fuzzer).

+#### 2.1.1 Executor
+The executor runs on the phone, listening for data that the fuzz engine will send to it.

+Simply compile it for your phones architecture, `adb push` it on to the phone, and execute with the port you want it to listen on!

+#### 2.1.2 Fuzz Engine
+Interfacing with MangoFuzz is fairly simple.
+You'll want an `Engine` object and a `Parser` object, which you'll feed your engine into.
+From here, you parse jpits with your Parser, and then run the Engine.
+Easy!
+We've provided some simple run scripts to get you started.

+To run against specific drivers you can use `runner.py` on one of the ioctl folders in the output directory (created by our post processing scripts).

+e.g. `./runner.py -f honor8/out/chb -num 1000`.
+This tells MangoFuzz to run for 1000 iterations against all ioctl command value pairs pertaining to the `chb` ioctl/driver.

+If instead we want to run against an entire device (phone), you can use `dev_runner.py`. e.g. `./dev_runner.py -f honor8/out -num 100`.
+This will continue looping over the driver files, randomly switching between them for 100 iterations each.

+Note that before the fuzz engine can communicate with the phone, you'll need to use ADB to set up port forwarding e.g. `adb forward tcp:2022 tcp:2022`